Hale School: History

 In contemporary social commentary, for example Mark Peel's study of class and schooling in Australia, Hale School was identified as one of the most rigorous and selective schools for boys.
-There is a scholarship program, including the first full boarding scholarships in Western Australia for Indigenous students.
+There is a scholarship programme, including the first full boarding scholarships in Western Australia for Indigenous students.

 Since at least 1930, Hale School has misrepresented its association with Bishop Hale's School, falsely claiming for instance that it was initially known as "Bishop Hale's Collegiate School", and later as "The High School".
-However the two were always completely separate legal entities that coexisted for 10 years - from 1876 until 1885 - under their own separate Acts of Parliament.
+However the two were always completely separate legal entities that coexisted for 10 years – from 1876 until 1885 – under their own separate acts of Parliament.

 Bishop Hale's private school commenced in 1858 and was known variously as "Bishop’s College", "Bishop Hale's School" and "Bishop’s Collegiate School".
-In 1863 the Church of England established the "Church of England Collegiate School" under an Act of Parliament Ordinance 26 Vic.
-No. 12, of 1863.
-Two years later on September 7, 1865, "Bishop Hale conveyed the school property to the Governors of the Church of England Collegiate School and their successors and assigns for ever—viz., Perth Building Lots H1, and H7.
+In 1863 the Church of England established the "Church of England Collegiate School" under an 1863 ordinance of the Legislative Council (26 Vict.
+No. 12).
+Two years later on 7 September 1865, "Bishop Hale conveyed the school property to the Governors of the Church of England Collegiate School and their successors and assigns for ever—viz., Perth Building Lots H1, and H7.
 Bishop Hale’s School then became the Church of England Collegiate School, but was better known and spoken of as Hale’s School."

 A decade later in 1878 the taxpayer funded secular state "High School" opened its doors "across the road" from the Collegiate School.
-The latter could not compete when its fee paying students reenrolled at the new taxpayer sponsored "High School".
+The latter could not compete when its fee paying students re-enrolled at the new taxpayer sponsored "High School".
 The secular "High School" effectively and immediately put "Hale's School" out of business by taking away so many of its students, if not all of them, that it was no longer viable.

-Nevertheless "Hale's School" persisted as a legal entity for another 8 years until 1885 when the Act under which the original Bishop Hale's School had been incorporated was dissolved.
+Nevertheless "Hale's School" persisted as a legal entity for another eight years until 1885 when the school was dissolved by the Perth Church of England Collegiate School Act 1885 (49 Vict.
+No. 19).

-Exactly 100 years later, in 1958, persistent historical misrepresentations by former "High School" students were used to convince the Parliament of Western Australia into renaming "High School" to "Hale School" - in supposed honour of its purported founder - and the "High School Act (1876)" became the "Hale School Act (1876)", converting the secular school into a religious school under the auspices Governance of the Anglican Archbishop as Visitor.
+Exactly 100 years later, in 1958, persistent historical misrepresentations by former "High School" students were used to convince the Parliament of Western Australia into passing the Hale School Act Amendment Act 1958 (7 Eliz.
+II No. 34) renaming "High School" to "Hale School" – in supposed honour of its purported founder – and the High School Act 1876 (40 Vict.
+No. 8) became the Hale School Act 1876, converting the secular school into a religious school under the auspices of the Anglican Archbishop as visitor.